Government to consult on devolution of Stamp Duty Land Tax to the National Assembly for Wales

 Chief Secretary to the Treasury, Danny Alexander, said:

 This is an important final step to enable us to respond to the Silk Commission’s recommendations.
 There is a very strong case for devolving fiscal and economic levers to the Welsh Government, but it is right that we fully understand the potential impacts so that we can ensure that the decisions we take are right for Wales and for the UK as a whole”.

 Secretary of State for Wales, Rt Hon David Jones, said:

 The recommendations made by the Silk Commission in Part I of its work have extensive implications not only for Wales, but for the whole of the UK, so it is essential that we give full consideration to all of its implications.

-financial accountability: To review the case for the devolution of fiscal powers to the National Assembly for Wales and to recommend a package of powers that would improve the financial accountability of the Assembly.
+*Part I: financial accountability - To review the case for the devolution of fiscal powers to the National Assembly for Wales and to recommend a package of powers that would improve the financial accountability of the Assembly.
 The Commission reported its findings on Part I on 19 November 2012.

-powers of the National Assembly for Wales: To review the powers of the National Assembly for Wales in the light of experience and to recommend modifications to the present constitutional arrangements that would enable the United Kingdom Parliament and the National Assembly for Wales to better serve the people of Wales.
+*Part II: powers of the National Assembly for Wales - To review the powers of the National Assembly for Wales in the light of experience and to recommend modifications to the present constitutional arrangements that would enable the United Kingdom Parliament and the National Assembly for Wales to better serve the people of Wales.
 The Commission will report its findings on Part II by the Spring of 2014.